 High school is full of growth and trying new things.
 High school is also when you start to learn what you’re passionate about as you start to think about college and your career.
-Whether you just learned how to code in high school or have been coding since you were 5 years old, high school is a great time to bring your coding skills to the next level.
+Whether you just learned how to code in high school or have been coding since you were five years old, high school is a great time to bring your coding skills to the next level.
 A well thought out high school coding curriculum will help you learn as much as you can and set you up for future success.

 Different high schools offer different levels of computer science curriculum.
 Some high schools offer multiple levels of computer science classes with classes past AP Computer Science.
 On the other hand, 53% of high schools throughout the US don't even offer one computer science course.